aprildagonese/chat/README.md

 This project is a simple chat app that allows 2 users to exchange messages in a browser window, simply running on localhost alone.

-In order to use the app with a friend, simply follow the instructions below.
+In order to use the app with a friend, follow the instructions below.

 ## Instructions
 1. Make a friend.
 Tell them to follow these instructions.